 As we have seen, the 7 major chakras govern pretty crucial areas of our physical and mental health.
 Given that they are essentially made up of energy, anything that prevents energy flow, or causes a blockage is going to have an impact on our health.

-Emotional stress and traumatic experiences can cause negative energy to be stored in one or more of the chakras, interrupting the natural flow of energy through our bodies and even causing the ‘cogs’ to grind to a halt.
-Negative energy can remain years after a traumatic life event, or can slowly build due to the everyday stresses we all experience.
+Emotional stress and traumatic experiences can cause blocked energy to be stored in one or more of the chakras, interrupting the natural flow of energy through our bodies and even causing the ‘cogs’ to grind to a halt.
+This energy can remain stuck for years after a traumatic life event, or can slowly build due to the everyday stresses we all experience.

 By listening to our bodies we can gain an insight into how our chakras are functioning and what we can do to improve our health and wellbeing.

-To find out more about chakra balancing, or to inquire about my chakra workshops, please get in touch.
+To find out more about chakra balancing, to book a chakra balancing session or to inquire about my chakra workshops, please get in touch.